knobs-dials/catprinter/README.md

 # What, more technically

 A little more technically, it is:
-- a HTTP server that actually does the bluetooth communication, and some image conversion
+- The server both handles bluetooth communication, image conversion, and is a HTTP server...
-- that serves a web page, to contact itself for you to poke at
+- ...that serves a web page, to contact itself for you to poke at

 As-is it's meant to be viewed from the same host, but it was written in a way that makes it easy enough